 Christine: What are your favorite memories of dance training here at CRS?

-Meena: Late night jazz, all-cast ballet rehearsal all day, Picture Day, backstage, recitals, Clubhouse, post-recital party at Jupiter’s, selfies with friends, casual ballet uniform day, making eye contact with class mates during class and getting in a tiny bit of trouble, when Master teachers came, when Mr. Ben Vereen came, Student Choreography Project, “Dear Santa”, the acro dances and standing ovations…it’s all totally fun.
+Meena: Late night jazz, all-cast ballet rehearsal all day, Picture Day, backstage, recitals, Clubhouse, post-recital party at Jupiter’s, selfies with friends, casual ballet uniform day, making eye contact with class mates during class and getting in a tiny bit of trouble, when Master teachers came, Student Choreography Project, “Dear Santa”, the acro dances and standing ovations…it’s all totally fun.

 Christine: I did know that you were taking all AP (Advanced Placement) “Brainiac” classes at high school and doing a marvelous job of keeping up with that and 6 days a week of cross-training dance here as an Excellence Program member.
 Did dance here at CRS help you with your straight A’s for four years in high school?